spryker/propel-encryption-behavior/README.md

 This client library provides a `Cipher` class and one Propel2 Behavior class.

 To designate a field as encrypted in your Propel schema, set its type as `VARBINARY`, `LONGVARBINARY` or `BLOB` and include the `encryption` behavior.
+Parameters that define encrypted columns should contain `column_name_*` prefix in the name attribute.
 You may include multiple columns in the `encryption` behavior:

 ```
     <table name="my_class">